fuzzylogicxx/fuzzylogic/posts/using-css-display-contents-to-snap-grandchild-elements-to-a-grid.md

 What I should have been using is `display: contents`.

-If you set this on your `header` then the parent (`body`) grid layout will apply to the header’s contents (logo, `nav`, etc) as if the header wasn’t there.
-This gives us the proper semantics without the need to redefine the grid on the `header`.
+If you set your `header` to `display: contents` then the parent (`body`) grid layout will apply to the header’s contents (logo, `nav`, etc) as if the `header` element (the “real” direct child of the grid) wasn’t there.
+This gives us good semantics without the need to redefine the grid on the `header`.

 [Here’s a codepen to illustrate.](https://codepen.io/fuzzylogicx/pen/WWwPrm)